January U.S. CPI: A Small Setback For The Immaculate Disinflation

 The immaculate disinflation

-Above-trend growth with moderating inflation is a rare constellation of outcomes which requires favorable supply-side developments.
+Above-trend growth with moderating inflation is a rare constellation of outcomes that requires favorable supply-side developments.
 We’ve had that, in spades.

-First, global supply chains—which broke down during the COVID-19 factory closures, worker shortages, and surging demand for durable goods—now appears to have largely healed.
+First, global supply chains - which broke down during the COVID-19 factory closures, worker shortages, and surging demand for durable goods - now appear to have largely healed.
 We estimate that at their peak, core goods prices were adding 2 percentage points to core inflation in the spring of 2022.
-But as supply chains healed, core goods flipped back into deflation over the last seven months which is the norm for this category in the 25-years leading up to COVID-19.
+But as supply chains healed, core goods flipped back into deflation over the last seven months, which is the norm for this category in the 25 years leading up to COVID-19.
 That’s a big swing and expected, albeit welcome, progress.

 - The participation rate of young women in the labor market has surged to an all-time high.
 Recent research suggests greater access to hybrid work arrangements is one factor behind this phenomenon, allowing more women with families to remain engaged with their work in a way that was not previously possible.